uvaai/pdp/dictionaries/en/index.md

 [Right-click and save the notebook here.](../data/dictionaries.ipynb)

-Open your terminal in the same folder where you saved this notebook and run the command `jupyter nbclassic`.
+Open your terminal in the same folder where you saved this notebook and run the command `jupyter notebook`.
 Open the file in the browser and follow the steps there.

 This assignment